samuelgonsalves/blog/source/_posts/alexa-skill-post.md

 The Alexa Developer Console allows you to test your Alexa skill by specifying the utterance.
 You'll also need to give your skill an Invocation name.

+### Conclusion

+You can do a lot more with Alexa skills like Alexa Conversations and hopefully this lowers the barrier to Alexa skill development in .NET.